kevin-chalmers/set08103/lectures/lecture01/README.md

 3. **Desigining** takes the specification to produce some form of model for the software.
 We will do a bit of UML in this module.
 4. **Programming** is the one most students are familiar with.
 5. **Documenting** is the part most people dislike, but is fundamental for software reuse.
 We will touch on areas of documenting.
 6. **Testing** is another area people dislike.
-We will look at testing and test automation in this module.
+We will look at unit testing and test automation in this module.
 7. **Bug fixing** is an area that a lot of time is spent on.
 This is not debugging your local code, but fixing bugs in production software.

 As you can see, it is likely your software development education has only scratched the surface of software development.
 The focus will have been on programming.
 We will cover the other areas (except *conceiving*) through this module.